 There's a mailing list where you can share your experience with passwdqc and ask questions.
 Please be sure to specify an informative message subject whenever you post to the list (that is, something better than "question" or "problem").
 To subscribe, enter your e-mail address below or send an empty message to <passwdqc-users-subscribe at lists.openwall.com>.
 You will be required to confirm your subscription by "replying" to the automated confirmation request that will be sent to you.
 You will be able to unsubscribe at any time and we will not use your e-mail address for any other purpose or share it with a third party.
 However, if you post to the list, other subscribers and those viewing the archives may see your address(es) as specified on your message.
 There is a web-based archive of the list.

-We may help you integrate passwdqc into your OS installs, software, or online services.
+We can help you integrate passwdqc into your OS installs, software, or online services.
 Please check out our services.

-pam_passwdqc has been integrated into FreeBSD 5.0+ and DragonFly BSD 2.2+, and it has been packaged for OpenBSD and NetBSD.
-It is used on Owl and distributions by ALT Linux team.
-Additionally, it is part of Red Hat Enterprise Linux, CentOS, and Fedora, Debian GNU/Linux, Ubuntu, OpenSUSE, Gentoo Linux, and PLD.
+pam_passwdqc has been integrated into FreeBSD 5.0+ and DragonFly BSD 2.2+, and packaged for OpenBSD and NetBSD.
+It is used by default on Owl and distributions by ALT Linux team.
+Packages also exist in Fedora, Debian GNU/Linux, Ubuntu, OpenSUSE, Gentoo Linux, and PLD.
+Additionally, pam_passwdqc packages existed in Red Hat Enterprise Linux and CentOS versions 3 to 6.

 passwdqc is a registered project with Open Hub.

-You may want to check out these other PAM modules.
+You might want to check out these other PAM modules.